Last updated: May 4, 2026

 What are the space requirements for a Rhode Island daycare?

 Rhode Island requires a minimum of 35 square feet of usable floor space per preschool-age child (ages 3-5) and 45 square feet per infant or toddler (under age 3) in each classroom.
-Usable floor space excludes storage areas, closets, and bathroom space.
-Your licensed capacity is calculated directly from these space requirements – a larger facility means more licensed slots.
+Usable floor space excludes storage closets, bathroom space, and areas under furniture.
+Your licensed capacity is calculated directly from these square footage requirements.

 Do daycare workers need background checks in Rhode Island?

 Yes.
-All childcare center staff who have direct contact with children must complete a fingerprint affidavit and undergo a criminal history background check through the RI Attorney General’s office.
-Background checks must be renewed every five years.
-For family childcare homes, all household members aged 18 and older must also be checked.
+All staff with direct contact with children must complete a criminal background check through the RI Attorney General’s office, renewed every five years.
+For family child care homes, all household members aged 18 and older must also be checked.
 Staff cannot have unsupervised contact with children until clearance is received.
+Background check costs are a per-applicant fee to be factored into hiring costs.

 More Rhode Island Business Guides